-AP-42 Volume I Section 5.2.2.345 lists the spillage as 0.7 lb/1000 gallons, which is 0.31g/gallon of dispensed fuel.
+AP-42 Volume I Section 5.2.2.350 lists the spillage as 0.7 lb/1000 gallons, which is 0.31g/gallon of dispensed fuel.
 MOVES uses this value for uncontrolled spillage from gasoline, E85, and diesel fueled-vehicles.

-MOVES adjusts spillage to account for Stage II programs with refuelingSpillProgram Adjust, a value between zero and one as listed in the countyYear table.
+MOVES adjusts spillage to account for the spill reduction effectsi of Stage II programs with refuelingSpillProgram Adjust, a value between zero and one as listed in the countyYear table.

 MOVES also adjusts spillage to account for ORVR.
-The refueling tech adjustment for refueling spillage losses reflect the fuel type and regulatory class population fractions^g from MOVES3.0, coupled with an assumption that gasoline vehicle spillage emissions are reduced using a 50% technology adjustment factor when ORVR technology is fully implemented.
+The refueling tech adjustment for refueling spillage losses reflect the fuel type and regulatory class population fractions^j from MOVES3.0, coupled with an assumption that gasoline vehicle spillage emissions are reduced using a 50% technology adjustment factor when ORVR technology is fully implemented.
+This accounts for spillage reduction due to required anti-spitback valves.
+The technology adjustment is the same in all locations.
 Unlike the refueling tech adjustment for vapor loss, the spillage adjustments were not changed in MOVES3.R1.
 They are listed in the MOVES 'SourceTypeTechAdjustment table.
-The technology adjustment values take into account the technology adoption rates from Table 26 and the population fraction of the vehicles by fuel type and regulatory class (GVWR for heavy-duty vehicles) within each source type as documented in the MOVES3 Population and Activity Report.5 Note that the factors for heavy-duty trucks 8,500 lbs and higher are reflected in the values for single-unit shorthaul and long-haul vehicles (source types 52 and 53).
-For example, LHD2b3 vehicles (GVWR < 14,000 lbs) compose 49% of the population of gasoline source type 52 and 53 vehicles in model year 2014 and later in MOVES3.^h
+The technology adjustment values take into account the technology adoption rates from Table 26 and the population fraction of the vehicles by fuel type and regulatory class (GVWR for heavy-duty vehicles) within each source type as documented in the MOVES3 Population and Activity Report.5 Note that the factors for heavy-duty trucks 8,500 lbs and higher are reflected in the values for single-unit short-haul and long-haul vehicles (source types 52 and 53).
+For example,